Indo-Pakistani wars and conflicts: Indo-Pakistani war of 1971

-Indo-Pakistani War of 1999
+Kargil War (1999)

-Commonly known as the Kargil War, this conflict between the two countries was mostly limited.
+This conflict between the two countries was mostly limited.
 During early 1999, Pakistani troops infiltrated across the Line of Control (LoC) and occupied Indian territory mostly in the Kargil district.
 India responded by launching a major military and diplomatic offensive to drive out the Pakistani infiltrators.
 Two months into the conflict, Indian troops had slowly retaken most of the ridges that were encroached by the infiltrators.
 According to official count, an estimated 75%–80% of the intruded area and nearly all high ground was back under Indian control.

 Fearing large-scale escalation in military conflict, the international community, led by the United States, increased diplomatic pressure on Pakistan to withdraw forces from remaining Indian territory.

 Faced with the possibility of international isolation, the already fragile Pakistani economy was weakened further.
 The morale of Pakistani forces after the withdrawal declined as many units of the Northern Light Infantry suffered heavy casualties.
 The government refused to accept the dead bodies of many officers, an issue that provoked outrage and protests in the Northern Areas.
 Pakistan initially did not acknowledge many of its casualties, but Nawaz Sharif later said that over 4,000 Pakistani troops were killed in the operation and that Pakistan had lost the conflict.
 By the end of July 1999, organized hostilities in the Kargil district had ceased.

 The war was a major military defeat for the Pakistani Army.

-Other armed engagements
+Other conflicts

-Apart from the aforementioned wars, there have been skirmishes between the two nations from time to time.
-Some have bordered on all-out war, while others were limited in scope.
-The countries were expected to fight each other in 1955 after warlike posturing on both sides, but full-scale war did not break out.
+Apart from the aforementioned wars, there have been other regional conflicts between the two nations from time to time, which have not bordered on all-out war.